-By default, the grid will display rows at
+By default, the grid will display rows with a height of

 To change the row height for the whole grid, set the property

 For example, to set the height to 50px, do the following:

 Changing the property will set a new row height for all rows, including pinned rows top and bottom.

 To change the row height so that each row can have a different height,

 getRowHeight() callback.
 For example, to set the height